DC 6844Respiratory System38 CFR § 4.97

 A 0% rating requires: Healed and inactive mycotic lesions, asymptomatic.
 A 100% rating requires: Chronic pulmonary mycosis with persistent fever, weight loss, night sweats, or massive hemoptysis.
 The difference typically reflects the frequency, severity, or functional impact of the condition as documented in medical records and C&P examination findings.

-Can Post-surgical residual (lobectomy, pneumonectomy, etc.) qualify for TDIU (Total Disability Individual Unemployability)?
+Can Post-surgical residual (lobectomy, pneumonectomy, etc.) qualify for TDIU?

-What evidence do I need to establish service connection for Post-surgical residual (lobectomy, pneumonectomy, etc.)?
+What evidence supports a higher rating for Post-surgical residual (lobectomy, pneumonectomy, etc.)?

-What is the C&P exam like for Post-surgical residual (lobectomy, pneumonectomy, etc.)?
+What happens at the C&P exam for Post-surgical residual (lobectomy, pneumonectomy, etc.)?

 Get a Personalized Rating Analysis